alperenozdnc/bookman/README.md

 ---

-## 🤝 Contributing
+## 🤝 contributing

-PRs, bug reports, and feature suggestions are welcome!
+totally open to pull requests, fixes, features, whatever.

-1. Fork the repo
+1. fork it
-2. Create your branch (`git checkout -b feature/foo`)
+2. make a branch (`git checkout -b cool-stuff`)
-3. Commit and push (`git commit -am 'Add foo' && git push`)
+3. commit and push (`git commit -am 'do something' && git push`)
-4. Open a Pull Request
+4. open a pr

 ---

-## 📄 License
+## 📄 license

-Licensed under the MIT License — see [`LICENSE`](./LICENSE) for details.
+bookman is licensed under the gplv3. see [`LICENSE`](./LICENSE).

 ---

-## 🌟 Star this project!
+## ⭐ show some love

-If you find Bookman useful, consider giving it a ⭐ on [GitHub](https://github.com/alperenozdnc/bookman) — it really helps!
+if you like this project, toss it a star on [github](https://github.com/alperenozdnc/bookman). thanks!